argonne-lcf/dlSoftwareTests/tensorflow/README.md

 ## horovod_mnist.py
 This runs a simple CNN model on MNIST data using Tensorflow and Horovod with MPI.
-An example batch submit script is included for
+An example batch submit script is included for ThetaKNL and ThetaGPU.